Nassim933/test/ExtractWorld.md

 ### Description

-This function is used to extract content from Word files.
+This application is used to extract content from Word files.

 ### Library requirements